 They were fairly easy to use without the need for a lot of skill although it takes more skill if the soldier wants to throw the axe.
-The axes were single (one edge) or double-headed (two edges) weapons and could also be thrown if necessary.
+The axes were single (one-edge) or double-headed (two edges) weapons and could also be thrown if necessary.

 The axe could be placed on a short handle of wood (under a meter) or on a much longer wooden shaft (1.5 meters).
 Most medieval axes had socketed heads which meant the wooden shaft could be placed into the socket of the axe head.

-Swords: Swords have both a hilt to hold on to and a blade to attack with.
+Medieval Swords have both a hilt to hold on to and a blade to attack with.
 The blade can be either curved or straight and have a single edge or a double edge.
 The edge is used for cutting and hitting while the point of the blade is used for thrusting.

 Daggers: Daggers are short knives typically used as a stabbing weapon.
 It had a hilt and a blade similar to a sword but was a lot shorter.
 A typical dagger was between fifteen to fifty centimeters long.
 The knife blade could be sharp on one or two edges and was a close combat weapon.
 It was a secondary weapon that was used with one hand.

-This group of weapons include maces, hammers, and flails.
+This group of weapons includes maces, hammers, and flails.
 These blunt weapons were designed in response to the better armor that was being developed.
 Even if the weapons couldn’t penetrate the armor, the force of the blow from these blunt weapons could still do a lot of damage to a soldier’s opponent.
 They could shatter shields and break bones through a person’s armor.

-Maces: Maces had a blunt, heavy head on the end of a shaft.
-The head was typically made of stone, iron, bronze or steel and the shaft of the mace was either wood or metal.
+Maces had a blunt, heavy head on the end of a shaft.
+The head was typically made of stone, iron, bronze, or steel and the shaft of the mace was either wood or metal.
 Maces were easy to make and did not cost a lot of money.
 The shaft of the mace could be short or long (up to 1.5 meters long).

 The heads of war hammers were typically made from iron, steel or bronze with wooden or metal handles.

-Flails: Flails were popular weapons that were easy to make and use.
+Flails were popular weapons that were easy to make and use.
 As with the other blunt weapons, a flail had two parts: a head and a shaft.
 The difference is that the head and shaft were not directly connected to each other.
 A length of chain would be attached to one end of the shaft and the other end of the chain would be attached to the head of the flail.